Security-Onion-Solutions/securityonion-docs/logstash.rst

 Parsing
 -------

-Since Logstash no longer parses logs in Security Onion 2, modifying existing parsers or adding new parsers should be done via :ref:`elasticsearch`.
+Logstash does not parse logs in Security Onion, so modifying existing parsers or adding new parsers should be done via :ref:`elasticsearch`.

 Adding New Logs
 ---------------